WCI-Computer-Science/WCI-Walks/README.md

 # WCI Walks
 ![Build Status](https://travis-ci.com/WCI-Computer-Science/WCI-Walks.svg?branch=main "Build Status")

+WCI Walks tracks the walkathon progress of students at WCI.
+It can assign users to teams and host team relays.

+As of the time of writing, you can access the app on this URL: https://wciwalks.herokuapp.com.

+Basic information is displayed on the main page.
+This includes a day leaderboard and an all-time leaderboard, for both individuals and teams.

+Each student can sign up for an account, and then log in.
+Students must sign in through their school Google account.
+Once logged in, they can access user-specific information.
+This includes the distance they walked on different days, profile likes, personal statistics, etc. They have two options to log their distances: downloading the Strava app and signing in with their account, or manually inputting distances.

+Colour scheme:
+Main colour #706c74, Accent color #746444

+## Contributing
 This project will no longer be supported on July 2nd, 2023.

 This project is currently maintained by **[@scott-22](https://github.com/scott-22)** and **[@awenelo](https://github.com/awenelo)**.